RBE300X-Lab/RBE3001_info/troubleshooting.md

 # Troubleshooting

-these instructions are for the various problems people have run into
+These instructions are for the various problems people have run into

 ## I power cycle the robot and the LED button to calibrate is not turning on